stecman/passnote/README.md

     X-Frame-Options: DENY
     X-XSS-Protection: 1; mode=block

-If you're serious about security though, you probably want to consider not using this project at all - it's just a toy and the security knowledge of the author is limited.
+You probably want to consider not using this project other than as a Phalcon PHP demo - it's just a toy and the security knowledge of the author is limited.

-¹ Objects in Passnote are encrypted using 256 bit AES in CBC mode with a random 32 byte passphrase for each object.
-The random passphrase of each object is stored encrypted using an RSA key selected by the user.
-Keys are are generated as 4096 bit by default.
+¹ Objects in Passnote are each encrypted using 256 bit AES in CBC mode with a random 32 byte key.
+The random key for of each object is encrypted using an RSA key and stored alongside the encrypted content.
+Generated RSA keys are 4096 bit by default.
 Remember that objects are only as safe as the password on the RSA key associated with them.